HOW WE WORK

 The Mediation Process

-Before we begin any mediation, creating a safe and suitable environment is key.
-We take the time to understand you and the issues at hand once we have secured this environment.
+Before we begin any mediation, creating a safe, suitable and comfortable environment is essential.
+We take the time to understand all of the issues at hand.
+The mediator does not take sides or impose a decision.

 1.